civol/HDLRuby/README.md

         47,82,99,13, 5,77,2,4]).(:my_circuit)
 ```

-It is also possible to declare a generic type.
-For instance, a generic signed type with saturation can be declared as follows:
+You can also define generic types with parameters:

 ```ruby
 typedef :sat do |width, max|
    signed[width]
 end

 sat.define_operator(:+) do |width,max, x,y|
    tmp = x + y